Academic Support Services

 All Oldfields students are encouraged to be self-advocates for receiving academic support.
-The Learning Specialist meets with all new students at the beginning of the year to explain the varied academic support services available at Oldfields.
+The learning specialist meets with all new students at the beginning of the year to explain the varied academic support services available at Oldfields.

-The Academic Support staff is available to all students and is able to provide assistance with organizational skills, note-taking strategies, and time management techniques.
+The academic support staff is available to all students and is able to provide assistance with organizational skills, note-taking strategies, and time management techniques.

 Extra Help Time

-A one hour block is built into every class day’s schedule for students to receive extra help, if needed.
+A one hour block is built into every class day’s schedule for students to receive extra help if needed.
 Each faculty member is available to the students during this time.
 Students may also meet with faculty after school or, by appointment, in the evenings.
-In addition to the extra help offered by the faculty, Oldfields has a Learning Specialist who collaborates with faculty to ensure the best academic program and support for each girl who needs it.
+In addition to the extra help offered by the faculty, Oldfields has a learning specialist who collaborates with faculty to ensure the best academic program and support for each girl who needs it.

 Student tutors are available in all disciplines through the Peer Tutoring program.
-Students should contact the Learning Specialist to be assigned a Peer Tutor.
+Students should contact the learning specialist to be assigned a Peer Tutor.
 Peer tutors and students work, by appointment, at mutually agreeable times.

 For students who need additional help, professional tutors may be hired by parents.
-These tutors work with students during free periods or in the evenings.
+These tutors work with students during free periods or in the evenings at mutually agreeable times.

 The Math Lab